 I was able to get my license by endorsement in about six weeks.
 That included sending a second school transcript because my first one never arrived at the Board office.
 Wherever that transcript is, I hope it is having a good time.

 It is great you are planning ahead, many do not.
 Those people are in Florida unable to work as a massage therapist as they wait for their massage/establishment licenses.

 I see that Florida massage licenses expire August 31st every odd year.
 When is the best time to apply for a license?

 Every massage therapist needs 24 hours of CE’s at the biennial renewal, except new licensees or transfer licensees.
 New Florida massage therapists are required to complete one (1) CE Hour for every month or partial month from their date of licensure until the renewal date (August 31st, 2019).

 Learn more about First time Florida license renewal here.

-Grace Period: Massage therapists licensed between April – August of this year (2013) fall into a grace period that allows them to wait until the next renewal period (2015) to renew their license for the first time.
+Grace Period: Massage therapists licensed between June – August of the renewal year (2019) fall into a grace period that allows them to wait until the next renewal period (2021) to renew their license for the first time.

 My massage school closed.
 Now what?

-What is the Florida State of Massage Contact Information?
+What is the Florida Board of Massage Contact Information?

 Department of Health